micwald/API-Lab/README.md

 ## Getting started

-Download the whole example folder and open index.html file to play the game.
-Since jQuery library are directed online, you also need to be connected to internet.
+Download the whole example folder and open index.html file to try out the example selected.
-The jQuery library is accessed from a cdn, there's no need to download the jQuery library.
+Since jQuery library are directed online, you also need to be connected to internet, the jQuery library is accessed from a cdn, there's no need to download the jQuery library.

 ## Prerequisites